 - Can I Take Pictures? – ALWAYS ASK!
 95% of the time the answer will be yes because people find it flattering that you think their costume is awesome!
 Plus they want to make you happy as dressing up makes them!
 BUT, if someone asks tells you no, THE ANSWER IS NO!
 Cosplay is not consent!
 This is, to many of us, one of the most important rules to follow.
 Seriously.
 I can’t stress this enough, PLEASE be respectful and always, ALWAYS ask.

 - Is it a family event? – YES!
-There are so many amazing families wondering around convention in costume and out of costume!
+There are so many amazing families wondering around the convention in costume and out of costume!
 Personally, the kids make the convention even better for me.
-Nothing melts my insides like a 3 year old freaking out over an amazing Frozen cosplay or a 5 year old Luke Skywalker who thinks he just defeated a giant Darth Vader.
-Just remember the the part about the lines when planning your day.
+Nothing melts my insides like a 3-year-old freaking out over an amazing Frozen cosplay or a 5-year-old Luke Skywalker who thinks he just defeated a giant Darth Vader.
+Just remember the part about the lines when planning your day.
 Kids hate lines, especially long ones.
 So don’t plan photo ops during nap times, food times, or times where they could potentially explode.
-Actually you may just want to add extra electronic devices to the packing list if you are that concerned.
+Actually, you may just want to add extra electronic devices to the packing list if you are that concerned.

 - Bring an extra set of clothes! – Cosplays can be tough to wear all day long; if you’re wearing a costume, it’s best to have an extra set of clothes on hand in case you’re unable to wear your costume all day.
 This is also helpful for regular attendees, on the off chance you spill something on your clothes.

-- On that note, you should also bring a shopping bag; if your regular clothes get dirty, you can store them in the bag and not have to worry about damaging any of your souveneirs!
+- On that note, you should also bring a shopping bag; if your regular clothes get dirty, you can store them in the bag and not have to worry about damaging any of your souvenirs!

 At the end of the day, the goal of attending Comic Cons is to immerse yourself in nerdy culture with people who enjoy the same things as you!
 Just remember to be respectful, enjoy your time, plan ahead, and be sure to have fun during 2017’s Comic-Con season!